wbollock/sleeperPy/README.md

 # sleeperPy

+**Under construction for the 2021 season.
+Thank you to all my users and I hope to bring back sleeperPy even better this season.**

 A program to allow users to easily parse their [Sleeper](https://sleeper.app/) Fantasy Football team using [Boris Chen's](http://www.borischen.co/) tiers (accumulated from all FantasyPros.com experts).

 Try it on my [personal website](https://wboll.dev/sleeperPy/).
-Try the username "puffplants" if you don't have a Sleeper FF team.

 ![one team](img/web_view.png)